EDUCBA Logo

 Explanation of Diluted EPS Formula

-• Definition: Diluted EPS represents a company’s earnings performance (income per share) assuming all its dilutive convertible securities are exercised.
-Convertible securities could be preferred shares, debentures, unexercised stock options and warrants.
-Diluted EPS considers what would happen if the dilutive securities are exercised by the holder.
+• Definition: Diluted EPS represents a company’s earnings performance (income per share), assuming all its dilutive convertible securities are exercised.
+Convertible securities could be preferred shares, debentures, unexercised stock options, and warrants.
+Diluted EPS considers what would happen if the holder exercises the dilutive securities.
 Since dilutive securities effectively increase the number of shares outstanding, EPS falls.

-• Dilutive vs Antidilutive securities: Each of these convertible securities needs to be dilutive which means that their inclusion in the computation of diluted EPS should not yield a higher EPS value as compared to basic EPS.
+• Dilutive vs Antidilutive securities: Each of these convertible securities needs to be dilutive, which means that their inclusion in the computation of diluted EPS should not yield a higher EPS value than basic EPS.

 For example, consider Company AD has the following structure of shares and convertible securities at the end of a fiscal year: